revelsi/reachy2_code_generation/docs/code_generation_interface.md

 ## Model

+### Model Configuration

-The interface uses **GPT-4o-mini**, which is optimized for Reachy 2 code generation.
-This model provides a good balance between performance and cost efficiency, making it ideal for generating code for the Reachy 2 robot.
+The interface uses **gpt-4.1-mini** as the default generator model and **gpt-4.1-nano** as the default evaluator model.
+These models provide a good balance between performance and cost efficiency, making them ideal for generating code for the Reachy 2 robot.

 ## Code Validation Process